filamentphp/filament/packages/admin/docs/02-resources.md

 ## Relations

-"Relation managers" in Filament allow administrators to list, create, attach, edit, detach and delete related records without leaving the resource's edit page.
+"Relation managers" in Filament allow administrators to list, create, attach, edit, detach and delete related many records without leaving the resource's edit page.
 Resource classes contain a static `getRelations()` method that is used to register relation managers for your resource.

 ### `HasMany`, `HasManyThrough` and `MorphMany`